-The Carrollton Water Purification Plant normally yields about 139 million gallons per day of finished water for the east bank of Orleans Parish.
-The Algiers Plant, which serves the predominately residential west bank portion of the parish, purifies about 11
+The Carrollton Water Purification Plant normally yields about 132.5 million gallons per day of finished water for the east bank of Orleans Parish.
+The Algiers Plant, which serves the predominately residential west bank portion of the parish, purifies about 9.8 million gallons per day of water.
+Combined, the two plants treat continued page 8